Akins-Coded/TCP_SERVER_PROJECT/README.md

-### 🔐 Secure TCP String Search Server
+## 🔐 Secure TCP String Search Server

-This project implements a secure, multithreaded TCP server in Python for performing exact string match lookups within a large text file.
-It supports SSL/TLS encryption, dynamic configuration, multithreaded client handling, unit testing, detailed logging, and Linux daemonization for production deployments.
+This project implements a secure, multithreaded TCP server in Python that performs exact string match lookups in a large text file.
+It supports SSL/TLS encryption, dynamic configuration, unit testing, detailed logging, and Linux daemonization for production deployments.

 🚀 Features

     ✅ SSL/TLS encryption with configurable certificates